-Kevin Martens Wong is a graduate of Portuguese-Eurasian descent from the National University of Singapore’s linguistics programme, the founder and director of the Kodrah Kristang revitalization initiative, the director of Singapore’s first ever Kristang Language Festival in May 2017, and a member of the CoLang Advisory Circle for the documentation and revitalization of endangered languages around the world.
+Kevin Martens Wong is a writer, teacher and the founder and director of the Kodrah Kristang revitalization initiative, the director of Singapore’s first ever Kristang Language Festival in May 2017, and a member of the CoLang Advisory Circle for the documentation and revitalization of endangered languages around the world.
 His first novel, Altered Straits, was published in February 2017 by Epigram Books.
 Kevin is an alumnus of St Joseph’s Institution, Catholic Junior College and the National University of Singapore, and was previously a teacher at Choa Chu Kang Secondary School, Beatty Secondary School, Pei Hwa Secondary School and Catholic High School (Secondary).

 Core Team Members and Co-Instructors

 Frances Loke Wei is an environmental conservationist.
 As a Cantonese-speaking Singaporean who has almost no one her age to speak Cantonese to, she hopes for a Singapore that knows of and embraces its diverse linguistic landscape—and by extension, its rich collective culture.
 In her bid to be part of a society that values more than the economic, Frances strives to explore Singapore’s enviro-cultural values through the eyes of different profiles of people, and to reclaim knowledge of local cultural (like Kristang) and environmental (like horseshoe crabs) heritage that she was unfortunately not exposed to growing up.
 Frances is an alumnus of Crescent Girls School, Catholic Junior College, and the National University of Singapore.